How many international students leave after studying in the UK?

 There aren’t official figures to prove how many international students return home after their studies, and the available evidence which might give an indication is contradictory.

 Election 2017: what the parties haven’t told voters

 Full Fact factchecks what the parties do say.
 Often what they haven't said matters even more.

-Why do international migrants come to the UK?
+Why do immigrants come to the UK?

 This briefing looks at levels of migration to the UK, how the UK compares to other EU countries, and evidence on what factors drive immigration to the UK.